Marianne Cope: Birth and vocation

-Cope received her First Holy Communion and her Confirmation at Historic Old St. Johns Church in Utica, New York.
+Cope received her First Holy Communion and Confirmation at the historic Old St. Johns Church in Utica, New York.

-By the time their father, Peter Cope, died in 1862, the younger children in the family were of age to support themselves, so Barbara pursued her long-felt religious calling.
+By the time that their father died in 1862, the younger children in the family were of age to support themselves, so Barbara pursued her long-felt religious calling.
 She entered the novitiate of the Sisters of the Third Order Regular of Saint Francis in Syracuse, New York.
 After a year of formation, Cope received the religious habit of the Franciscan Sisters and the new name Marianne.
 She became first a teacher and then a principal in newly established schools for the region's German-speaking immigrants.
 Following the revolutions of 1848, more German Catholic immigrants entered the United States.

 By 1870, Cope had become a member of the governing council of her religious congregation.
 She helped found the first two Catholic hospitals in Central New York, with charters stipulating that medical care was to be provided to all, regardless of race or creed.
 She was appointed by the Superior General to govern St. Joseph's Hospital, the first public hospital in Syracuse, serving from 1870 to 1877.

 As a hospital administrator, Cope became involved with the move of Geneva Medical College of Hobart College from Geneva, New York, to Syracuse, where it became the College of Medicine at Syracuse University.
 She contracted with the college to accept their students for treating patients in her hospital to further their medical education.
 Her stipulation in the contract—again unique for the period—was the right of the patients to refuse care by the students.
 These experiences helped prepare her for the special ministry she next pursued.